East Rowan High graduate killed in motorcycle crash - Salisbury Post

 “We were just talking about what he wanted in life and how hard he was working to achieve his goals” Marsh said in a social media post.
 “He was a great person and will be missed by me and everyone at The Forum.”

+A GoFundMe page for the Jarvis family on Monday had already raised about $8,400, with donations ranging from $10 all the way to $500.
+The fundraiser’s organizer is Luke Eggert.

-Counselors will be available at East Rowan High for students starting today.
+Counselors will be available at East Rowan High for students.

 Hundreds turn out for annual Juneteenth celebration on newest federal holiday